naturalis/naturalis-galaxy-tutorials/README.md

 * Select "UPARSE" under "**Clustering**".
 * Remaining settings can be kept at default.

 The output table will look like this.
+This file will be named "Trimmed Zip otu table".
-![OTU output table one](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/OTUTableOne.PNG)
+![OTU output table one](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/OTUTableOne.PNG) Along with the OTU table.
+A sequence file has been generated name "Trimmed Zip sequence".
+The third file "Trimmed Zip log" will not be used in this tutorial.